 Demand for online deliveries from supermarkets is very high, and many people who are self-isolating are finding it difficult to order food.
-This page has tips for getting a supermarket delivery slot, or finding other shops that will deliver food and other essentials.
+This page has tips for getting essentials delivered by a supermarket, or finding other shops that will deliver food and other essentials.

 Extra help from some supermarkets